ymdatta/DollarBot/README.md

 The below instructions can be followed in order to set-up this bot at your end in a span of few minutes!
 Let's get started:

-1. This installation guide assumes that you have already installed Python (Python3 would be preferred) and Telegram web or Desktop.
-Clone this repository to your local system.
+1. Clone this repository to your local system.

 2. Start a terminal session in the directory where the project has been cloned.
 Run the following command to install the required dependencies:
 ```